Aya Miyama: Early career

 Miyama joined L.League side Okayama Yunogo Belle in 2001, having received an invitation from Midori Honda, the coach.

 WPS

-On 24 November 2008, Miyama was selected by Los Angeles Sol of the U.S. Women's Professional Soccer (WPS) in the 2008 WPS International Draft, and joined Sol in 2009.
+On 24 November 2008, Miyama was selected by the Los Angeles Sol of the U.S. Women's Professional Soccer (WPS) in the 2008 WPS International Draft, and joined Sol in 2009.
 In the 2009 Women's Professional Soccer season, she had 6 assists but no goals.
 When the Sol disbanded in early 2010, she was taken by Saint Louis Athletica.
 Miyama signed as a free agent with the Atlanta Beat on 10 June 2010.

 Return to Japan

 Miyama returned to Okayama Yunogo Belle in September 2010.
 She left the club at the end of the 2016 season.

 International career

 At the 2007 World Cup held in China, Miyama performed brilliantly in Japan's match against England, scoring the team's two goals both from direct free kicks as they held on to a draw.
 In Japan's first group stage match of the 2011 World Cup, she scored the go-ahead goal in Japan's win against New Zealand from another free kick in the 68th minute, and was named Player of the Match.

 At the 2011 World Cup in Germany, Miyama scored the winner – a curling free kick – to help Japan beat New Zealand, and netted Japan's first goal in the final against the USA.
 Miyama also scored Japan's first penalty of the eventual penalty shoot-out in the final which ended 2–2 after extra time.
 Her team won 3–1 in the penalty shoot-out, making them the first Asian team to win the World Cup.
 In the moment of victory, Miyama did not join her teammates in celebration, but instead went to the American players to hug and congratulate them.
 This has been reported both by Hope Solo and the Japanese media as evidence of Miyama's sportsmanship and respect for her opponents.

 Miyama was named the AFC Women's Footballer of the Year in 2011, 2012 and 2015.

 At the 2012 Summer Olympics, Miyama led Japan to the silver medal as captain.
 At the 2015 World Cup, she also captained the team and lost in the final to the USA.
 At the 2016 AFC Women's Olympic Qualifying Tournament, Japan failed to qualify for the 2016 Summer Olympics.
 Following the tournament, she retired from the national team.
 She played 162 matches and scored 38 goals for Japan.